atiangogwel/class-app/redme.md

 JavaScript Authentication
-This is a basic JavaScript application that demonstrates user authentication using an API.
-The application allows users to log in using their credentials and provides access to protected resources upon successful authentication.
+This is a basic JavaScript (Front end) application that demonstrates user authentication using an API.
+The application allows users to log in using their credentials and provides access to protected pages upon successful authentication.

 Features
 User login: Users can log in using their email and password.